siongui/userpages/content/articles/2012/05/24/python-xml-dom-minidom-howto-3%en.rst

 ADD AN ELEMENT
 ==============

-In previous post (`1 <{filename}python-xml-dom-minidom-howto-1%en.rst>`_ and `2 <{filename}python-xml-dom-minidom-howto-2%en.rst>`_), we showed how to create a document and add a text node to the root document.
+In previous posts ([1]_ and [2]_), we showed how to create a document and add a text node to the root document.
 In this post, we will show how to create a new element node and add it to the DOM tree.

 .. show_github_file:: siongui userpages content/articles/2012/05/24/minidom-howto-3.py